nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 6. Enhancing the `select` command to accept parameters beyond just the index of the contact.
    1. User cannot see the indices of contacts further down the list, and needs to scroll.
    2. The `select` command can integrate `find` functionality.
+7. The description field of events can be split into title and description fields, so as not to clutter the UI with long descriptions.